The Hexagon: An Exploration Tool

 The intervention has operationalised principles and values, core components that are measurable and observable, tools and resources to measure fidelity, and identified modifiable components

-CBT interventions for specific symptoms are those that apply cognitive behavioural approaches that focus on specific symptoms associated with trauma.
-This group of interventions target domains that include avoidance, insomnia, nightmares, maladaptive appraisals, hyperarousal, negative mood, and unhelpful coping strategies and, hence, can be useful for some in the treatment of PTSD.
-This is particularly the case for people with PTSD who are reluctant to receive trauma focused interventions however, it is emphasised that the latter remain the interventions with the strongest evidence base.
-However, symptom focussed interventions can also be applied as the initial step, in a stepped care approach, prior to delivering trauma focused interventions or to target remaining symptoms after trauma focused CBT.
+CBT interventions for specific symptoms apply cognitive-behavioural approaches that focus on specific symptoms associated with trauma.
+This group of interventions targets domains such as avoidance, insomnia, nightmares, maladaptive appraisals, hyperarousal, negative mood, and unhelpful coping strategies, and, hence, can be useful for some in the treatment of PTSD.
+This is particularly the case for people with PTSD who are reluctant to receive trauma-focused interventions; however, the latter remain the interventions with the strongest evidence base.
+However, symptom-focused interventions can also be applied as an initial step in a stepped-care approach, prior to delivering trauma-focused interventions, or to target remaining symptoms after trauma-focused CBT.
 Intervention examples (taken from those reviewed in NICE PTSD guidance) include:

 - Stress Inoculation Therapy (SIT)